JenniferEstes/Near-Earth-Asteroids/README.md

-# Near-Earth-Astroids
+# Near-Earth-Asteroids

-test push 1

 Description:
-Use Nasa API to list all near-earth astroids that approached Earth between 1-1-2020 and 1-1-2021.
+Use Nasa API to list all near-earth asteroids that approached Earth between 01-01-2020 and 01-1-2021.

 Install Instructions: